davassi/iota.curl.java/README.md

-Porting of IOTA's Proof of Work function in Java, called CURL.
+Java Porting of IOTA's Proof of Work function, "CURL".

-Curl technically is a sponge function (https://en.wikipedia.org/wiki/Sponge_function)
+CURL technically is a sponge function (https://en.wikipedia.org/wiki/Sponge_function)

 To execute: